SalesforceFoundation/NPSP/Contributor/Developer-Edition-Salesforce-Instance.md

 ant deployCI
 ~~~

 What’s deployCI?
-That’s an NPSP-specific command that runs a set of commands to deploy the Starter Pack most efficiently into your org.
+That’s an NPSP-specific command that runs a set of commands to deploy the Success Pack most efficiently into your org.
 For more info on the various ant targets, check out [this writeup from Jason Lantz](https://github.com/SalesforceFoundation/CumulusCI#build-targets).

 At this point, we’ve got some heavy lifting to do here, so its going to take a little bit.
 (15 minutes or so) While you’re waiting, here’s a quick explanation of what this is actually doing.